 In PRE-OPENING MANAGEMENT her proficiency focuses on managing the FF&E procurement process, developing marketing collateral, prints and amenities, compiling the corporate identity manual, and operation manuals with policies and procedures for front office, housekeeping, guest services, personnel and training departments.
 In Costa Rica, she masterminded all aspects of marketing and rooms division groundwork, administered pre-opening expenses, worked with procurement specialists, established departmental policies and operation standards in line with those of Small Leading Hotels of The World.
 While being Training Consultant in Kabul, she volunteered her expertise in print and amenity production to guide the pre-opening team in implementing Serena Hotels’ corporate identity manual from A to Z.

-In WEBSITE DEVELOPMENT, having carried out extensive research about Costa Rica she personally compiled, designed and developed an interactive website to market Costa Rica accommodation, establishing a consolidated countrywide marketing channel for all categories of lodging in Costa Rica including vacation rentals and hotels, and in managing the website over the years she became proficient in engaging webmaster tools to produce SEO and SEM results.
+In WEBSITE DEVELOPMENT, having carried out extensive research about Costa Rica, she personally compiled, designed and developed an interactive website to market holiday accommodation throughout the country, establishing a consolidated countrywide marketing channel for all categories of lodging options including vacation rentals and hotels, and in managing the website over the years she became proficient in engaging webmaster tools to produce SEO and SEM results.

 Elaine is a Malaysian-born Canadian citizen with permanent resident status in Australia and the European Union.
 She graduated from the University o Alberta with a bachelor degree in Commerce and Business Administration, followed by a Hotel Management diploma from the American Hotel and Lodging Association specializing in Rooms Division Management.